bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 At first glance, that it was impossible to write a character that represents single quote or composed character that containing double quote.
 But that's not true.
-We can use _escape sequences_ (special marking for some symbols) in a chain of letters and composed character.
+We can use _escape sequences_ (special marking for some symbols) in a chain of letters and composed characters.

 Escape sequence looks like sign `\`, followed by one or more other signs.
 All of them make up one character (if it is written into single quotes), or one of